 “With companies such as Diageo, we’re looking at how we can pair a whisky to your personal tastes, and bring all that together through a chat interface — Diageo Whisky Matcher,” says Pull.
 “So, we’re going to see chatbots provide more advice; I think that’s a great example of where the technology is going to move towards.
 Today, we’re still in that FAQ simple customer service stage.”

 Bots like Cleo, for example, are helping people manage their money and providing personal financial advice.
-The bot lives in Facebook messenger, but is moving to its own app soon.
 It offers pre-emptive nudges and gives straight forward answers to budget based questions

 “One of the things we’re advising a lot of brands to look at is how can they take the smarts that they’ve built into a bot and replicate that across their channels,” says Pull.
 “It’s not just about creating something for Facebook messenger or WhatsApp as a bot, it’s about taking that smart, taking the work you’ve done on that AI, and think how can we apply that to the voice service.
 How can we then apply that to the website, how can we then apply that in store?”